-Airports should be assessed not only by the land they occupy but also by the airspace they occupy.
+Airports should be evaluated not only in terms of the land they occupy but also in terms of the airspace they occupy.

 The airspace around an airport must be free of obstacles.
-Different and highly detailed obstacle criteria are available; however, the first criterion that restricts obstacles around the airport and protects the airspace is Obstacle Plans prepared according to ICAO Annex 14 standards.
-In addition, there are many legislations such as ICAO Doc.
+There are various and highly detailed obstacle criteria; however, the first criterion that restricts obstacles around the airport and protects the airspace is the Obstacle Limitation Surfaces prepared in accordance with ICAO Annex 14 standards.
+In addition, there are many regulations, such as ICAO Doc.
 9859 regarding flight safety, ICAO Doc.
-8168 PANS-OPS regulating the flight procedures, and Euro Doc.
-15 regarding navigational auxiliary electronic devices used at the airports.
+8168 PANS-OPS regulating flight procedures, and Euro Doc.
+15 regarding navigational auxiliary electronic devices used at airports.

-Obstacle Plans consist of surfaces defining the height limits around the airport.
+Obstacle limitation surfaces are made up of surfaces that define the height limits around the airport.
 They refer to all structures in the area in which they are valid.

-Nowadays, aviation is a sector where navigation is planned and performed electronically.
-Moreover, service providers and end users, especially those involved in civil aviation, are obviously all connected 24/7 via web pages and mobile applications and they exchange information.
+Nowadays, navigation is planned and performed electronically in the aviation industry.
+Furthermore, service providers and end users, particularly those involved in civil aviation, are obviously all connected and exchanging information 24/7 via web pages and mobile applications.

-Obstacle Limitation Surfaces drawn up to the ICAO standards are clearly absolute assessment criteria for municipalities, project developers, field owners and citizens that prepare constructions plans and construct buildings in the vicinity of an airport.
-It is a critically intersectional issue for aviation and real-estate sectors to determine the permissible height of a building to be constructed in the vicinity of an airport.
-The surface coating, frontal texture and position of any structure in the vicinity of an airport are also extremely important issues to be analyzed for electronic and communication systems of aircraft.
+Obstacle Limitation Surfaces designed in accordance with ICAO standards are clearly absolute assessment criteria for municipalities, project developers, field owners, and citizens who prepare construction plans and build buildings near airports.
+It is a critically intersectional issue for the aviation and real-estate sectors to determine the permissible height of a building to be constructed in the vicinity of an airport.
+Surface coating, frontal texture, and the location of any structure near an airport are also critical factors to consider for aircraft electronic and communication systems.

 Haritaevi carries out analyses with the following motto: “Cities growing safely, aviators flying safely.”
 We use a safety-oriented approach in our engineering analyses.
-Moreover, we make our analyses available to end users via our web pages, portals in a form which does not require any technical knowledge.
-We develop software and integrations for use of obstacle analysis results in the form of web services, apis, etc. by professionals, Civil Aviation Authorities or bodies such as municipalities.
-By this means, we help service providers offer transparent governance services right away.
+Moreover, we make our analyses available to end-users via our web pages and portals in a form that does not require any technical knowledge.
+We create software and integrations that allow professionals, Civil Aviation Authorities, and other bodies such as municipalities, to use the results of obstacle analysis in the form of web services, APIs, and so on.
+As a result, we can immediately assist service providers in providing transparent governance services.